Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Background theory

 \subsection{System-bath model}

 We consider the usual system bath-model,\cite{Tuckerman2010} with classical Hamiltonian

-where $V(q)$ is the system potential, $x_\alpha$, $p_\alpha$ and $m_\alpha$ are the positions, momenta and masses of the bath particles, $\omegaalpha$ are the bath frequencies and $\galpha$ are the coupling coefficients.
-The equations of motion for $q(t)$ can be written as a generalised Langevin equation (GLE), with memory kernel
+where $V(q)$ is the system potential, $x_\alpha$, $p_\alpha$ and $m_\alpha$ are the positions, momenta and masses of the bath oscillators with frequency $\omegaalpha$ and coupling coefficients $\galpha$.
+To facilitate comparison with exact quantum benchmarks (see below), we calculate the direct-product TCF